Nissan Fairlady Z432 (1970)

 Magazine: Professor Higuchi, please tell us about safety.

-Higuchi: The safety scoring criteria are based on sedans, so this kind of sporty car usually gets lower scores in some areas.
-For example, if the bumper was wider and more durable, the score would be higher.
-This is safety as seen by the naked eye, so we don’t know if there are, for example, collapsible or breakaway parts, since we don’t actually crash the car, but if there are areas that look dangerous, specifically the front grille, which is pointed, it gets about one point lower.
-Everything else is above average, and the total score is 89 points out of 100.
-The result is a little lower than the 92 to 93 points for a 2-liter class sedan.
+Higuchi: Our scoring system is mainly designed with sedans in mind, so a sporty car like this naturally gets lower scores in some areas.
+For example, if the bumpers were wider and stronger, the score would be higher.
+This is purely a visual assessment, so we don’t know about the effectiveness of things like collapsible or breakaway parts, since we don’t actually crash the car.
+But if something looks dangerous, it gets slightly lower marks.
+For instance, the front grille is pointed, so it scores one point lower.
+Everything else is at least average.
+Overall, the car scores 89 out of 100.
+That’s slightly below the 92-93 points typical for a 2-liter sedan.

-Tanabe: This car has been crash tested quite a lot.
-We’ve crashed about 60 cars, including prototypes and production prototypes.
-And the issue of collapsible and breakaway parts was something we put a lot of thought into, and we did a lot of work on.
+Tanabe: We’ve actually crash-tested this car quite extensively.
+We’ve crashed about 60 cars, including prototypes and pre-production cars.
+As for the issue of collapsible and breakaway parts, we paid a lot of attention there and did quite a bit of testing.

-Ishikawa: In a real crash, how far would the steering wheel intrude in a 30 mph (48 km/h) impact?
+Ishikawa: In a real crash, say at 30mph (48km/h), how far would the steering wheel be pushed inward?

-Tanabe: Of course, making the nose longer reduces air resistance, but from a safety standpoint, it also serves the purpose of absorbing energy, so the rigidity is not too strong to absorb an impact.
+Tanabe: We gave it a long nose partly with aerodynamic considerations in mind, of course, but from a safety standpoint, it also serves the purpose of absorbing energy.
+For that reason, we have not made it too rigid to absorb an impact.
 The steering shaft is also staggered midway for this reason.

 Higuchi: The steering wheel is also energy absorbing, isn’t it?